Skip to content

 if spatial_threshold:

-return core.zsmooth.FluxSmoothST(clip, temporal_threshold, spatial_threshold, scalep)
+return core.zsmooth.FluxSmoothST(clip, temporal_threshold, spatial_threshold, planes, scalep)

-return core.zsmooth.FluxSmoothT(clip, temporal_threshold, scalep)
+return core.zsmooth.FluxSmoothT(clip, temporal_threshold, planes, scalep)

 gauss_blur